Work-based learning information for industry and employers

 In thinking about what type of work-based learning your industry wants in the future, it’s important to consider what is important to you.
 These criteria can help you design the network of provision for your sector.
 For example:

-• Do you value nationwide provision that may be more consistent or regional delivery which may be more customised?
+• Do you value nationwide provision that may be more consistent, or regional delivery which may be more customised?

 • Do you need to focus on specific groups of learners?

-• Do you need niche provision, provision for a broader sector or a mix of both?
+• Do you need niche provision, provision for a broader sector, or a mix of both?

-When thinking about the range of providers for a specific sector, it is also important to consider how many potential learners there are.
+When thinking about the range of providers for a specific sector, it’s also important to consider how many potential learners there are.
 Some areas of training that are smaller may only be able to support a single provider.
-For our funding decisions we will consider whether a provider can be financially viable with the provision they take on.

 More information